 This is a small selection of writings by me (or about me) that I believe are the most interesting.
+I also just published a book with Teachers College Press called "The Educator's Guide to Designing Games and Creative Active-learning Exercises: The Allure of Play"; check it out here!

 If you’re a teacher looking for a good understanding of the principles of game-based learning, including ways you can turn your lessons into games, scroll down to my seminal article “Composition Games in the Classroom.”